ellis/roboliq/README.md

 # Getting started

-Let's get started with Roboliq with a hands-on walk through.
+Let's get started with a hands-on walk through.
-We'll begin with the most basic of protocols and build up from there as follows:
+We'll begin with a very basic protocol and build up from there as follows:

-* a protocol that doesn't require any configuration or backend
+1. a protocol that doesn't require any configuration or backend
-* a protocol with a minimal configuration
+2. a protocol with a minimal configuration
-* a protocol with a backend
+3. a protocol with a backend
-* a protocol compiled for Evoware
+4. a protocol compiled for Evoware
-* running the server and getting the data during execution of an Evoware script
+5. running the server and getting the data during execution of an Evoware script

-## The simplest protocol
+## 1. The simplest protocol

 We'll test a simple protocol to show you how to run the software.